robertwhunter/kidneyfish/content/gases/_index.md

 ## Terms

-- aHCO3 = actual bicarbonate = what the bicarb is in the sample (but will be higher as PaCO2 higher)
+- `aHCO3` = actual bicarbonate = what the bicarb is in the sample
-- stdHCO3 = what the bicarb would have been if PaCO2 was normal (i.e. under standard conditions: T37, fully oxygenated, PaCO2 5.3 kPa)
+- `stdHCO3` = what the bicarb would have been if PaCO2 was normal (i.e. under standard conditions: T37, fully oxygenated, PaCO2 5.3 kPa)
-- BE = the amount of strong acid that must be added to each liter of fully oxygenated blood to return the pH to 7.40 under standard conditions
+- `BE` = the amount of strong acid that must be added to each liter of fully oxygenated blood to return the pH to 7.40 under standard conditions

 <br>